 It’s common to refer to a billing period as a one-month cycle.
 But, with credit cards, the reality is a bit more complicated.

-When you open your card, any purchases you make in that first billing period will be added to your statement balance and included in your bill.
-But once the billing period for that cycle closes (meaning the bill has been added up and is in the mail), any purchases you make after that will get added to the next month’s balance statement.
+When you open your account with a credit card company, any purchases you make in that first billing period will be added to your statement balance and included in your credit card bill.
+But once that billing cycle closes (meaning the bill has been added up and is in the mail), any purchases you make after that will get added to the next month’s balance statement.

-So, for example, if your card’s billing period ends on the 23rd of each month, any purchases you make on the 24th or 25th will get billed the next month.
-And thanks to your card’s grace period, you won’t actually have to pay for those purchases until three weeks later, when your bill is due.
+So, for example, if your credit card billing period ends on the 23rd of each month, any purchases you make on the 24th or 25th will get billed the next month.
+And thanks to your card’s grace period, you won’t actually have to pay a finance charge for those purchases until three weeks later, when your bill is due.

 Using your grace period to avoid paying interest